router-protocol/router-chain-docs/docs/validators/running-a-validator/on-testnet/README.md

+---
-# On Testnet
+title: On Testnet

-# COMING SOON
+description: How to run a validator on Router testnet
+---

-Details for running validator on testnet will be added once we are close to testnet go-live date.
+#### Details for this will be released closer to the testnet launch